KiraResari/kanji_tree/Protocol.md

 # Wanted Features

+* !
+Toggle buttons for limiting searches to Kanji, Kana, X-Parts, Radicals, etc...
 * Tooltip when hovering over Kigou Buttons
-* Toggle buttons for limiting searches to Kanji, Kana, X-Parts, Radicals, etc...
 * Search also displays non-primary results
 * Sort children by stroke count
+* Sort parents in same order as in kanji.json
+* Place copy button next to Kigou name